An-n-nie/BankChurnKaggle/README.md

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+* The goal of the Kaggle challenge was to use a tabular dataset containing various banking information to predict whether a customer keeps their account or churn it.
+This repository considers the task at hand a binary classification problem and uses different machine learning models to sample their performances.
+Then, the model with the best performance will undergo some model tuning before proceeding to apply it to the final dataset.
+In this case, Histogram-based Gradient Boosting was the best performing model, achieving an average area under the ROC curve score of 88.75%.
+The last-updated score on the Kaggle challenge's leader board was 90.59%.

 ## Summary of Workdone